riscv/sail-riscv/doc/ReadingGuide.md

 - `prelude.sail` contains useful Sail library functions.
 This file should be referred to as needed.
-The lowest level memory access primitives are defined in this file, and are implemented by the various Sail backends.
+The lowest level memory access primitives are defined in `prelude_mem.sail`, and are implemented by the various Sail backends.

+- `riscv_xlen.sail` contains the `XLEN` definition for the model.
+It can be set for either RV32 or RV64.

 - `riscv_types.sail` contains some basic RISC-V definitions.
 This file should be read first, since it provides basic definitions that